 Call of Duty: Warzone is my introduction to the Battle Royale genre, the latest fad to hit PC, consoles and somehow the non-Augmented Reality (AR) mobile market.
 A fad it may be, but it's still a very addictive one.
 Warzone has had me itching for just one more usually failed match, as its target audience is exclusively Call of Duty fans who play exclusively Call of Duty, which I've not been since the Xbox 360's CoD 2.
-Despite my failings I've enjoyed it enough to throw some money at Activision—none of which they'll pay tax on—via their recently introduced Battle Pass system.
+Despite my failings, I've enjoyed it enough to throw some money at Activision—none of which they'll pay tax on—via their recently introduced Battle Pass system.

 The idea of the battle pass is simple: you hand over cash and get to begin accessing rewards for playing the game.
 Similar to a season pass where you get all the content over time for a reduced price, except now you have to play the game to unlock the content you've paid for, and what you don't get before the pass expires simply vanishes into the ether.

 Warzone's battle pass features 100 tiers, each becoming increasingly longer to reach.
 You'll unlock tiers by getting more experience points from matches, meaning good play is rewarded far more than poor play.
-At least in theory, as opening caches of loot in the game's world, completing even non-lethal missions and just staying alive by hiding for the entire game earns a lot of experience points.
+At least in theory, opening caches of loot in the game's world, completing even non-lethal missions, and staying alive by hiding for the entire game earn a lot of experience points.

-The tiers of content are full of the overindulgent carry-overs from action roleplaying games (ARPG) where loot quality and rarity (both terms are interchangable) are colour coded.
-Some items are purple denoting a "rare" quality, some are green meaning "uncommon" and some are orange denoting they are somehow "legendary", in order to give you a familiar dopamine hit if you've played this kind of game before.
+The tiers of content are full of overindulgent carry-overs from action roleplaying games (ARPG) where loot quality and rarity (both terms are interchangeable) are colour-coded.
+Some items are purple denoting a "rare" quality; some are green, meaning "uncommon"; some are orange, denoting they are somehow "legendary", in order to give you a familiar dopamine hit if you've played this kind of game before.

 Not that I can necessarily be too harsh on them, as arcade and pinball machines were mechanically identical.
-The difference, as loot boxes are to trading cards, in their presentation.
-Pinball machines aren't as flashy or have as clean audio or suspense generation as Warzone revealing your progress on the battle pass, and at least you can skip all the fireworks unlike the intentionally slow buildup of hype that comes with loot boxes.
+The difference, as loot boxes are to trading cards, is their presentation.
+Pinball machines aren't as flashy or have as clean audio or suspense generation as Warzone revealing your progress on the battle pass, and at least you can skip all the fireworks, unlike the intentionally slow buildup of hype that comes with loot boxes.

 To Battle, and Victory!

 As much as I may dislike the business of battle passes which are rarely seen in games that need them (such as, err, games not published by Activision, Epic and Electronic Arts), they're not as terrible as I had imagined them to be.
 Anything they do has already been done a lot of times before, and I suppose that's the real danger: the apathy toward them, the further normalising monetisation of rewards you used to get in-game.
-Alas, that apathy has been present for a long time in regards to streaming and subscription services, platform exclusive games, pre-ordering, used games and so forth.
+Alas, that apathy has been present for a long time in regard to streaming and subscription services, platform-exclusive games, pre-ordering, used games and so forth.